BEXIS2/Documents/Manuals/SAM/Manual.md

 In general, BEXIS2 distinguishes different data permission types:

-* Read: allow/deny read & download access to primary data
+* Read: allows to read & download to primary data and attachments
-* Update: allow/deny manipulation (upload and update) of primary data
+* Update: enables changes (upload and update) of primary data and metadata
-* Delete: allow/deny deletion of the whole dataset
+* Delete: allows to delete the whole dataset
-* Grant: allow/deny to give permission to other users or groups
+* Grant: allows to give permission to other users or groups

-### 4 Manage Datasets
+### 4 Manage datasets

-Via menu in *Settings > Manage Datasets* you are able to see a list of Datasets.

-In this list, you can see the status of each dataset and some useful actions for the maintenance of a dataset.
+Display the list of datasets under *Settings > Manage Datasets*.
+In this list, you can see the status of each dataset and do some useful actions to maintain datasets.

+There are two ways to delete a dataset (1) *delete* and (2) *purge*.

 ![maintenance](./Images/Help_img11.png)

 There are two ways to delete a dataset:

-<ins>Delete</ins>: this function tags a dataset to exclude it from nearly all features of the system (e.g. search).
-But the dataset itself will stay inside the database.
-So later on, you are able to recover the dataset - if needed.
+*Delete* tags a data record to exclude it from nearly all features of BEXIS2 (e.g., search).
+But you are still able to restore the data record – if needed.

-<ins>Purge</ins>: the dataset will be removed from the system at all (incl. removal of data permissions, metadata, and primary data).
-There is no way to rollback that action.

-Note that if you purge a dataset, you cannot recover it at all.
+*Purge* deletes a dataset completely.
+The data record **can not be restored**.

 [Go to top](#a-overview)